vZome/vzome/online/README.md

 ## Testing the Web Component

 Periodically, it is a good idea to test the web component on its own.
-In the online shell, run `yarn && yarn dev`, then visit this [test app](http://localhost:8532/test/) to view several viewer components on a page.

-With the dev server running, you can use the `react-vzome` launch profile in VS Code to debug the client-side code.
-This will launch a separate Chrome instance showing `online/test/index.html`.
+With the dev server running, you can use the `web component` launch profile in VS Code to debug the client-side code.
+This will launch a separate Chrome instance showing `online/public/test/index.html`.

 ## Official Builds